Do some homework on genetics and follow a few basic puppy guidelines and you’ll get a keeper.

 You must further assume that the dogs having the pups have good temperament and are neither listless nor hyperactive.
 This may sound oversimplified, but these are two very big assumptions.
 There are a lot of breeder problems out there.

-Once an owner has dealt with these important issues, the task of actually picking a puppy can begin.
+Once an owner has dealt with these important issues, the task of actually choosing a puppy can begin.
 Owners should decide what kind of dog they want before the process starts.
+Read our expert tips on picking a puppy from a litter below.
+Be sure to read about buying a gun dog too.

-Animal behavioralists have identified criteria for determining the pecking order of a litter during an age period of 5 to 7 weeks.
+Animal behaviorists have identified criteria for determining the pecking order of a litter during an age period of 5 to 7 weeks.
 It’s called the Campbell Puppy Behavior Test.

 The test is fairly simple and requires four different procedures.
-Here’s an oversimplification:
+Here’s an oversimplification of how to pick a healthy puppy:

 - First, take the puppy away from its comfort zone, probably its welping box, and love it up a bit.
 After putting the puppy down, see if it will come when it is called.
 It’s a good sign if the puppy comes.
 If it takes off, it shows that it is independent, if it hits the ground and clams up, it might tell you it’s a wallflower.